According to recent Statistics Canada data, Alberta workers had the lowest union coverage in Canada under both the NDP and UCP governments.

-Lethbridge EMS responded to the highest number of drug-related events during December 2022 than in any other December over the last 5 years.
+Lethbridge EMS responded to the second highest number of drug-related events last month than in any other April over the last 5 years.

 Fort Sask refinery workers win 13% raise

 The new 3-year contract includes wage increases that should help workers afford inflationary increases to the cost of living.

 3 years into their administration, the UCP have overseen an increase in clinical staff employed by Alberta Health Services, but the clinical staff make up a smaller percentage of AHS’s total payroll than they were under the NDP and even the last year of the PCs.

 The new tentative 7-year agreements for over 150 workers in two employee groups include 5 years of wage freezes.